TritonDataCenter/sdc-sapi/README.md

 # Testing

-The etc/config.json defaults to VMAPI and NAPI endpoints on bh1-kvm6.
+The etc/config.json defaults to SDC endpoints on bh1-kvm6.
 If you're testing SAPI against a different machine, modify those parameters or use etc/config.coal.json.

-    $ node server.js -f etc/config.json > sapi.out &
+    $ npm start
-    $ make test
+    $ (in a different shell) make test